 What Is Kona Coffee Made Of?

 When Mark Twain made his remarks about Kona coffee, he wasn’t speaking about the Kona of today.
-When he visited the region, he sampled a cup from the Brazilian Typica coffee plant, which Chief Boki brought to the Big Island from Brazil in 1825.
+When he visited the region, he sampled a cup from the Brazilian Typica coffee plant, which Chief Boki brought to Oahu in 1825.
 These Typica beans produce sweet cups of coffee.